 Carmen Miranda was probably the most famous Brazilian-Angeleno of the 20th century.
 The samba singer, dancer, Broadway actress, film star, and fruit hat popularizer enjoyed massive popularity in the US from the 1930s through the early 1950s.
 Miranda was born in Marco de Canaveses, Portugal in 1909 and moved to Brazil, where she became a star in the 1920s.
 She made her Hollywood film debut in 1940, with Down Argentine Way.
 After that, Miranda went on to make thirteen more films for Hollywood before she grew increasingly dismayed by the limited roles she was offered.
 A heavy user of alcohol, amphetamines, barbiturates, and cigarettes, Miranda died of a heart attack at the age of 46 in her Beverly Hills home.

-In the late 1950s, Brazilian Samba and American jazz influenced the creation of Bossa nova.
-Born in the in the Ipanema and Copacabana bairros of Rio de Janeiro, its influence soon spread to the US where it was embraced by musicians like Charlie Byrd, Stan Getz, and Frank Sinatra.
+In the late 1950s, Brazilian Samba and American jazz-influenced the creation of Bossa nova.
+Born in the Ipanema and Copacabana bairros of Rio de Janeiro, its influence soon spread to the US where it was embraced by musicians like Charlie Byrd, Stan Getz, and Frank Sinatra.
 Although The Beatles had previously employed a Latin beat on “And I Love Her,” I can’t think of any rock song of its era which incorporated Bossa Nova to the extent that Los Angeles’s The Doors did with “Break On Through.”

 Brazilian Nites Productions was founded in Los Angeles in 1989 by Brazilian dance Patricia Leão.
 In the late 1980s/early 1990s, America was briefly under the spell of lambada, another dance with African origins, this time closely associated with Pará.
-In 1990 there were even rival lamabda pictures in cinemas — Lambada and The Forbidden Dance — both released in 1990.
+In 1990 there were even rival lambada pictures in cinemas — Lambada and The Forbidden Dance — both released in 1990.
 Brazilian Nites Production was formed to further the popularity of lambada but also annually co-produces (with the Los Angeles County Arts Commission) the Brazilian Summer Festival at the John Anson Ford Amphitheatre.
 They also produce L.A.’s Brazilian Carnaval, held at several venues including the Hollywood Palladium, RMS Queen Mary, Club Nokia, Conga Room, and El Rey Theatre.

 Viver Brasil is another Brazilian dance company, founded in 1997 by Linda Yudin and Luiz Badaro, who also serve as the company’s artistic directors.
-Initially they were strictly a folk dance company which specialized in the candomblé of Salvador.
+Initially they were strictly a folk dance company that specialized in the candomblé of Salvador.
 Nowadays they perform a number of dances, including samba and frevo — a music and associated dance associated with Carnival and originating in Recife.

-More recently, Brazilian-Angeleno musicians have included jazz guitarist Gustavo Assis-Brasil, Myspace synthpopper Sky Ferreira, rap-rocker Jared Gomes, producer/engineer Mario Caldato Jr., indie pop band Blondfire, and Patricia Klein (Quiver, Bobsled, PATSY, The Circuit Side, and Sid Brown) who recorded the album, Cometa, as Peek!
+More recently, Brazilian-Angeleno musicians have included jazz guitarist Gustavo Assis-Brasil, Myspace synth-popper Sky Ferreira, rap-rocker Jared Gomes, producer/engineer Mario Caldato Jr., indie-pop band Blondfire, and Patricia Klein (Quiver, Bobsled, PATSY, The Circuit Side, and Sid Brown) who recorded the album, Cometa, as Peek!

 Other Brazilian-Angelenos in the entertainment industry include actors Camilla Belle, Jordana Brewster, Julia Goldani Telles, Maiara Walsh, and Sergio Kato; and filmmakers Joe Penna and Walter Salles.
 Since 2008, Los Angeles has also hosted the annual Los Angeles Brazilian Film Festival.